 There were hugely surprising realisations and mega transformations.
 I learned things I wish I was taught 20 years ago.
 I experienced things I wish I’d known were possible.

-I’ve distilled the 3 key things that have hugely impacted my sense of self-love, confidence, trust and ability to embody my sexuality.
+I’ve distilled the five key things that have hugely impacted my sense of self-love, confidence, trust and ability to embody my sexuality.

 If you’ve been having a tough time this year, feel trapped in your mind/body/problems, or just want to go the next level of FREEDOM, sexiness, love and connection—check it this three part series.